DEMYSTIFY

 12 May 20263 min read

 OpenAI just launched the OpenAI Deployment Company, a $14 billion enterprise consulting arm that will "help businesses build, test, and deploy AI systems tailored to their needs."
-The company acquired
+The company acquired Tomoro to staff it. $4 billion in fresh investment. $10 billion pre-money valuation.

 Quick Take